Project Analyzer terminology

 Dead procedure icon Dead procedure.
 The red line means that the code is dead.

 Exposed procedure icon Procedure may execute by external call.
-The violet X means that the procedure has not been found to execute, but it may execute as a result of a call by another, unanalyzed project.
+The violet × means the procedure has not been found to execute, but it may execute as a result of a call by another, unanalyzed project.
 The deadness status is thus unknown.

 You can find all the icons described inside Project Analyzer itself.
 See Legend in the Help menu.